OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 > [!NOTE]
 > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run `npm run start:web`, accept the prompt to install the certificate that the Yeoman generator provides.
 >
-> On Mac, you may need to run the following command before proceeding.
+> On Mac, you may need to run the following command then re-run `npm run start:web`.
 > ```command&nbsp;line
 >    npm run dev-server
 >    ```